Altairch95/Exocystosis_Image_Analysis/README.md

   $ git clone https://github.com/Altairch95/Exocystosis_Image_Analysis
   $ cd Exocystosis_Image_Analysis
  ```
+2) Downloading the Weights
+We need the pre-trained weights for the neural network of YeastSpotter, which are too large to share on GitHub.
+You can grab them from our webserver as a zip file (http://hershey.csb.utoronto.ca/weights.zip) or from Zenodo (https://zenodo.org/record/3598690).

-2) Create a conda environment with python3.7.7:
+3) Create a conda environment with python3.7.7:

 ```bash
   $ conda create -n {ENV_NAME} python=3.7.7 anaconda